terrytzh/portfolio/README.md

 # Video Game Portfolio #

-This is Zihang Tang's profolio for showcase of programmed video game projects.
+This is Zihang Tang's Portfolio for showcase of programmed video game projects.